 Turkey uses the metric system to measure weight and volume.
 When it comes to cooking, since most recipes are passed down through the family or learned from friends, there is still a lack of true standardized measures.
 This sometimes makes reproducing and developing recipes difficult.
 But it also makes you a better intuitive cook as you often have to trust your own judgment.

-The Eye Decides in Turkish Cooking
+The Eye Decides

 Cooks often rely on what’s called ‘göz kararı’ (GOES’ KAR’-ARE’-uh), which means ‘the eye’s decision,’ when adding ingredients to recipes.

 There are ways of measuring, they’re just not precise.
 Most cooks are taught using familiar items as a measuring reference.
 For example, a recipe may call for a ‘water glass’ of flour.

 Everyone knows about how much a standard Turkish water glass holds.
 The problem is, everyone has a slightly different sized water glass!
 This holds true for nearly everything from cups and spoonfuls to pinches and bunches.